jbbacon/NWS_Spectroscopy/README.md

 - `sLASER_GIRF_correction.ipynb`
 - `mPRESS_GIRF_correction.ipynb`

-Preprocessed spectroscopy data for one representative participant is provided in
+Preprocessed data for one representative participant is provided in
 - `./Data_for_correction/sLaser_preproc`
 - `./Data_for_correction/sLaser_preproc`